freedomofpress/securedrop/docs/journalist.rst

 Removing Metadata
 ~~~~~~~~~~~~~~~~~

+.. tip:: For detailed information about removing metadata from documents, check out
+         this in-depth `guide to removing metadata`_.

 Tails also comes with the `Metadata Anonymisation Toolkit`_ (MAT) that
 is used to help strip metadata from a variety of types of files,
 including png, jpg, OpenOffice/LibreOffice documents, Microsoft Office